 In 2015 I qualified as an executive coach and in 2016 I set up Conversations With Impact.
 And in 2018 I decided that my business would be my future and took the decision to leave De Montfort University.
 I have not looked back since.

-My real strength is as someone who can provide coaching.
-Importantly, I know how to safely combine therapy and coaching because for many people their issues do not fall neatly into any one personal or professional category.
+My real strength is as someone who can provide both coaching and therapy.
+Importantly, I know how to safely combine coaching and therapy because for many people their issues do not fall neatly into any one personal or professional category.
+However, I am just as happy keeping the two approaches separate.

 I have a strong belief in myself and my approach.
 One of the best if not the best predictors for successful client outcomes is the belief a practitioner has in themselves and their approach.
 Research suggests that clients need their practitioner to have these high levels of belief if they are to overcome their own difficulties.